Create an evaluation suite

 Add test cases

-In Evaluations, you can create test cases by using an object set or by manually defining them.
-To manually define a test case, select Add test case in the upper right.
-Give each test case a name and select the input(s) and their respective expected values.
-The actual output value is automatically included as part of the test case and does not need to be configured.
+You can create test cases for an evaluation suite by manually defining them or by using an object set.
+To manually define a test case, select Add new test in the bottom-left of the evaluation suite view.
+Give each test case a name and define the input(s) and their expected values in the appropriate columns.
+You can select the purple AIP star icon next to the test case name to generate a suggested name.

 Examples of built-in evaluation functions include: